-The organizers were expecting a huge crowd and thought the women’s dresses will make it difficult for them to navigate the crowd.
+The organizers were expecting a huge crowd and thought the women’s dresses would make it difficult for them to navigate the crowd.

-Fort Wood – base on which Lady with the torch stands
+17. Fort Wood – base on which Lady with the torch stands

 The Statue of Liberty has two parts – the lady’s figure and the pedestal.

 It was built for a garrison of 350 US Army troops who could protect the New York harbor from any attacks using the 77 mounted guns.
-Today Fort Wood houses the Museum.

-Statue of Liberty was a symbol of immigration
+18. Statue of Liberty was a symbol of immigration

-During the second half of the 19th-century Statue of Liberty was a symbol of immigration.
+During the second half of the 19th century, the Statue of Liberty was a symbol of immigration.

-Amongst the immigrants, Statue of Liberty gained iconic status.
-It was their love for the statue, which made Lady Liberty a popular landmark in the USA.
+Amongst the immigrants, the Statue of Liberty gained iconic status.
+It was their love for the statue that made Lady Liberty a popular landmark in the USA.

-From 1892 to 1943, the State of Liberty is known to have welcomed more than 12 million immigrants to the USA.
+From 1892 to 1943, the State of Liberty welcomed more than 12 million immigrants to the USA.

-Statue of Liberty was a site for suicide
+19. Statue of Liberty was a site for suicide

 There is a reason why there are so many National Park Service Rangers inside and around the Statue of Liberty.

-Edison wanted Statue of Liberty to give speeches
+20. Edison wanted Statue of Liberty to give speeches

 After introducing the phonograph in 1877, Thomas Alva Edison decided to leave his mark on the Statue of Liberty.

-He told a gathering of journalists that he plans to build a massive phonograph and place it inside Statue of Liberty.
+He told a gathering of journalists that he planned to build a massive phonograph and place it inside the Statue of Liberty.

 However, Edison’s plan never materialized.

-Why is Statue of Liberty green?
+22. Why is the Statue of Liberty green?

-The framework of the Statue of Liberty is pure iron and the exterior is made up of copper (except for the torch which is now gold plated).
+The framework of the Statue of Liberty is pure iron, and the exterior is made up of copper (except for the torch, which is now gold-plated).

 Over the years, due to the process called oxidation, the copper started turning green.
 The oxidation process was complete by 1920 – the year the statue was completely green.

-Though the green coating is a sign of damage, once it was in place it started protecting the copper statue from the elements.
+Though the green coating is a sign of damage, once it was in place, it started protecting the copper statue from the elements.

-Shoulder and head of Statue of Liberty are misaligned
+23. Shoulder and head of Statue of Liberty are misaligned

 In 1982, President Ronald Reagan established a team to restore the deteriorating Statue of Liberty in time for a centennial celebration in 1986.